 Italy’s U-turn changing balance in EU

 Italy rejected a return to nuclear power at a referendum in 2011, following the Fukushima nuclear disaster in Japan.
-The country’s last two nuclear power plants were closed ahead of schedule also after a plebiscite, organized in 1987 after the first major nuclear disaster – in Chernobyl.
+The country’s last two nuclear power plants were closed ahead of schedule also after a plebiscite, organized in 1987 following the first major nuclear disaster – in Chernobyl.

 Now Meloni’s ruling coalition, with support of one part of the opposition, is working on a framework to facilitate imports of nuclear power.
 Moreover, the government has an ambition to build nuclear reactors.